 Months of entry

-Digital technologies are changing the way built environments are designed, constructed and inhabited.
-On this course you’ll learn the theoretical knowledge and the design skills needed to develop digital blueprints for the environments of the future.
+Digital technologies are changing the way buildings and urban spaces are designed, constructed and inhabited.
+On this course, you’ll gain the skills required to produce innovative architecture in the digital era.

 Information for international students